maheshacharya/hippo-docker-deployments/kubernetes/openshift/README.md

 ```
 Scaling Hippo Pods
 -------
-Lets run 4 instances of Hippo pods -- which means, we will be running 4 Hippo CMS instances.
+Let's run 4 instances of Hippo pods -- which means, we will be running 4 Hippo CMS instances.
 ```
 oc scale  --replicas=4 deployment/hippo -n hippo
 ```